masenf/kf7hvm-com/info/tyt.md

 Zones are generally a collection of Digital Channels for a single repeater or Analog Channels for a particular area (city, county, etc).

-Each zone has a name of 16 or fewer characters and both an "A" band (top row) and a "B" band (bottom row) of 16 (64 for UV) channels each.
+Each zone has a name of 16 or fewer characters.
+On the MD-380/390, a zone contains up to 16 channels.
+On the MD-UV380/390, a zone has both an "A" band (top row) and a "B" band (bottom row) of 64 channels each.

 A zone may contain mixed analog and digital channels.

 The zone list may be reordered with `editcp` or N0GSG.
 The stock CPS does not allow reordering the zone list.